progit-de/progit/de/01-introduction/01-chapter1.markdown

 <!--There are two easy ways to install Git on a Mac.
 The easiest is to use the graphical Git installer, which you can download from the SourceForge page (see Figure 1-7):-->

 Auf einem Mac kann man Git auf zwei Arten installieren.
-Die einfachste ist, das grafische Git-Installationsprogramm zu verwenden, das man von der SourceForge-Webseite herunterladen kann (siehe Bild 1-7)
+Die einfachste ist, das grafische Git-Installationsprogramm zu verwenden, das man von der SourceForge-Website herunterladen kann (siehe Bild 1-7)

 	http://sourceforge.net/projects/git-osx-installer/